NativeScript/nativescript-cli/extending-cli.md

 The NativeScript CLI lets you extend its behavior and customize it to fit your needs by using [hooks](https://en.wikipedia.org/wiki/Hooking).

-When you run one of the [extendable commands](#commands-with-hooking-support) (for example, `tns build`), the CLI checks for hooks and executes them.
+When you run one of the [extendable commands](#commands-with-hooking-support) (for example, `ns build`), the CLI checks for hooks and executes them.
 Plugins can also use hooks to control the compilation of the application package.

 ## Hooks in the NativeScript CLI